Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning: Introduction

 \edit{The quality and value functions ($q$- and $v$-functions) are defined as the following conditional averages of the cumulative reward to go (under $\epol$), respectively:

 Note that the very last expectation is taken only over $a_0\sim\epol(a_0\mid s_0)$.
 We define the policy, cumulative, marginal, and stationary density ratios, respectively, as

-In particular, in the latter, notice that we divide a $\gamma$-discounted average visitation frequency by an \emph{undiscounted} marginal one.
+We add two remarks.
+Firstly, $\nu_t$ includes $\frac{p^{(0)}_{\epol}(s_0)}{p^{(0)}_{\pi^b}(s_0)}$ to take the difference of initial distributions into account.
+Secondly, in $w(s)$, notice that we divide a $\gamma$-discounted average visitation frequency by an \emph{undiscounted} marginal one.
 (In \cref{remark:stationarity} we discuss assuming ergodicity instead of stationarity in the trajectory-sampling setting, in which we case we replace the denominator of $w(s)$ with the undiscounted stationary state distribution under $p_{\bpol}(\cj)$.) }